|Betsie Bay Kayak

 BETSIE BAY KAYAK

-Doug VanDoren finishing a roll with
+Doug VanDoren finishing a roll with his BBK Graflite.

 Why BBK Paddles?